 - Here is a blog called Mother Autism, written by one particular autism mum.
 She gives it the subtitle, Livin’ the dream & livin’ on the edge.

-- Another autism mum keeps a personal blog called The A-Word.
+- Another autism mum keeps a personal blog called All the words.

 Nine-year old non-speaking boy write bestseller book about autism for educators, parents and students.
 Click icon for article and Amazon for book.

 You might be an autism parent if … your child climbs the lamp posts in town to take the Christmas decorations down because